-Are you a blogger interested in reviewing one of our books?
+Are you a blogger or book influencer interested in reviewing one of our books?
 Well then, you’ve come to the right place.

-Each year Quirk publishes twenty-five books on a variety of subjects and every title is a labor of love.
+Each year Quirk publishes twenty-five books on a variety of subjects, and every title is a labor of love.
 Some of our most popular titles are the best-selling Miss Peregrine’s Peculiar Children YA series by Ransom Riggs, the best-selling horror novel The Southern Book Club’s Guide to Slaying Vampires by Grady Hendrix, The Princess and the Fangirl by Ashley Poston, and A Beautiful Day in the Neighborhood by Fred Rogers and Luke Flowers.

-We love working with blogs of all shapes and sizes, whether you’re interested in fiction, parenting, lifestyle, cooking, adult or children’s books, or something completely different, and are always looking to build relationships with new bloggers.
+We love working with online influencers, bloggers, and bookstagrammers, whether you’re interested in fiction, parenting, lifestyle, cooking, adult or children’s books, or something completely different, and we’re always looking to build relationships with new bloggers.
 As a small publishing company, we have just a limited number of review copies that we’re able to send.
 Continue reading to find out more about our policies and preferences.

 What does Quirk look for in a blog?

-If you’re new to book blogging, you might not be familiar with Advance Reading Copies (sometimes called “galleys”).
-They are early, unfinished versions of books produced specifically so reviewers can read a book before it is published.
-Because the copy is not final, you should always check any quotes and facts against a finished copy.
+What’s an ARC?
+An ARC, otherwise known as an Advance Reading Copy (sometimes called “galley”) is an early, unfinished version of a book produced specifically to allow reviewers of all kinds to read and review the title before it is published.
+Because the text is not final, you should always check any quotes and facts against a finished copy of the book.

-We do not have rules about what to include in your post, but please get in touch if you want to include a cover image, author photo, author bio, etc.
+We do not have rules about what to include in your posts, but please get in touch if you want to include a cover image, author photo, author bio, etc.

-And if you’re sharing your post on social media, make sure you tag @QuirkBooks!
+And if you’re sharing your review on social media, make sure you tag @QuirkBooks!

 One final important note: We do not send books to blogs that sell free review copies and ARCs.

 You are more than welcome to exchange review copies in swaps, gift them to your friends to read, or donate them to your local charity, school, or library, but they’re not intended for resale.